ithemes/iThemes-Security/readme.txt

 4. If you do get stuck help is never more than a few clicks away.

 == Changelog ==

+= 3.4.10 =
+* Replaced feed with standard WordPress feed
+* Added better error checking for feed should Feedburner (or any other provider) kill it again

 = 3.4.9 =
 * More secure user query thanks to John Cave